iamshrisawant/ecomAgent/README.md

-Here is a step-by-step guide for setting up and running the `ecomAgent` project.

 # ecomAgent Setup Guide

 This guide provides the full step-by-step procedure to install, configure, and run the `ecomAgent` full-stack application.